codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 ## Codemagic Authentication Overview

-For Authentication, Codemagic uses an additional verification factor requiring OTP to be sent to the user's email address.
+When using email authentication, Codemagic uses an additional verification factor requiring a One Time Password to be sent to the user's email address.

 It's also possible to enable multi-factor authentication (MFA) on the OAuth provider side.
 For example, one can enable MFA on GitHub and sign up via Github on Codemagic.